JacobGriff/HTML5_Python-Remote-Desktop/README.md

     * Can optimize by not including target but instead sending information once on the first connection to the client when you visit its portal page
   * Sends global requests for all clients:
       * Home page viewing, same command structure, target can be null to get all clients to send info, then the page renders the info based on lowest to highest ID or if we incorporate sorting
+  * Could incorporate a timeout system and send anti-timeout messages periodically, otherwise we just make sure socket connection exists and if it doesnt remove from map of web clients

 ### Python-Based Client:
 Stores which toggles are enabled and sends data at a fixed rate to the server